James Alexander Ulio: Induction

 At the time of the attack on Pearl Harbor in December 1941 that brought the United States into the war, the Army, after fifteen months of peacetime mobilization, had 1.6 million soldiers.
 By 30 June 1942, it was already 162,505 men short.
 An early accomplishment was lowering the draft age from twenty to eighteen.
 Ulio began his push for this in October 1942.
 Advice from Major General Lewis B. Hershey, the Director of the Selective Service System, indicated that the country would run out of single and childless married men by 1 October 1943.
 In November 1942, Congress lowered the draft age to 18.

-In May 1943, the chief of Army Ground Force, Lieutenant General Lesley J. McNair, foresaw the possibility of unfavourable public reaction if 18-year-olds were sent into combat with just 13 weeks' training, and suggested they be assigned to units training in the United States which were not scheduled to move overseas in the near future rather than to replacement training centers.
+In May 1943, the chief of Army Ground Force, Lieutenant General Lesley J. McNair, foresaw the possibility of unfavorable public reaction if 18-year-olds were sent into combat with just 13 weeks' training, and suggested they be assigned to units training in the United States which were not scheduled to move overseas in the near future rather than to replacement training centers.
 The postponement of plans for an invasion of northwest Europe had created large numbers of such units.
 Ulio did not think this was practical, as the Army was nearly at its maximum size, and almost all new inductees were being sent to replacement training centers.
 As casualties mounted though, the War Department ordered in June 1944 that no 18-year-olds be sent overseas as infantry or armor replacements.
 This was also extended to men who had children conceived before the US declaration of war.
 Rising casualties soon forced this restriction to be dropped.